Kids Love End-of-Year Classroom Takeovers!

 You’ve spent the school year teaching students skills and strategies and covering the curriculum, giving your best for your students.
 Now as the year winds down, the time has come to let the kids take over!

 Before you get alarmed, this is not something new.
 Some call this time “You be the Teacher” or even an extension of “Genius Hour.”
-Whatever you choose to call this time, it is a wonderful way for students to share what they love, their interests, their culture, and, many times, what they’ve learned.
+Whatever you choose to call it, this year-end ritual is a wonderful way for students to share what they love, their interests, their culture, and, many times, what they’ve learned.

 Here are some of the things we do in my classes.
-If you’re still in school, you might want to give it a try!
+If you’re still in school, you might want to give them a try!

 There are many benefits when students take over the learning in the classroom.
 They might include: